JeffreyTerry/college-auditorium-film-finder/README.md

 # college-auditorium-film-finder
-A webapp that parses new releases from Swank and IMDB in order to make film scheduling easier for college campus auditoriums.
+A webapp that parses new releases from Swank, Criterion, and IMDB in order to make film scheduling easier for college campus auditoriums.